Blogs › National Insurance Contributions, 2022

 SMEs need to start looking into the impact of the new NI rate now to see how much it will cost their business and where they can possibly make savings elsewhere to counteract this.

-Adapting to the changes
+Adapting to changes in National Insurance Contributions

 Many SME owners fear the increase in National Insurance contributions is an additional hassle on top of the post-pandemic challenges they already face.